openid/sharedsignals/openid-caep-1_0.md

 : RECOMMENDED, JSON string: indicates the reason that contributed to the risk level changes by the Transmitter.

 principal
 : REQUIRED, JSON string: representing the principal entity involved in the observed risk event, as identified by the transmitter.
-The subject principal can be one of the following entities USER, DEVICE, SESSION, TENANT, ORG_UNIT, GROUP, or any other entity as defined in {{Section 2 of SSF}}.
+The subject principal can be one of the following entities USER, DEVICE, SESSION, TENANT, ORG_UNIT, GROUP, or any other entity as defined in Section 2 of {{SSF}}.
 This claim identifies the primary subject associated with the event, and helps to contextualize the risk relative to the entity involved.

 current_level
 : REQUIRED, JSON string: indicates the current level of the risk for the subject.
 Value MUST be one of LOW, MEDIUM, HIGH